Username or E-mail

 The Bottom Line

 In cases like these, it's better to create a new actor rather than add more animations.
-This is particularly applicable when an actor equips items that slightly alter the appearance and could be accurately and convincingly drawn separately.
+This is particularly applicable when an actor equips items that don't alter his animation and could be convincingly drawn separately.

 zelda-link-sword-animation

-There are other benefits to having different actors.
+There are other benefits to having "attachments" as different actors.

 • Easier to define collision bounds, particularly for weapons.

-• Confine extra behaviors to the separate actor, rather than creating 1 monolithic actor with everything.
+• Confines extra behaviors to the separate actor, rather than creating 1 monolithic actor with everything.

 Gotchas